Why an “Academy”?

 What is the application process?

-The Academy Scholar application is available on-line and is due March 15.
+The Academy Scholar application is available on-line and is due around March 15, check application page for specific due date.
 Applications will be reviewed by a MITE committee and accepted scholars notified by May 1.

 The application includes a Medical Education Project, what type of project should I use?